 How hemochromatosis affects your organs

-But if you have hereditary hemochromatosis, you may absorb as much as 30 percent of the iron you ingest.
-Because your body can't use or eliminate this extra iron, it's stored in the tissues of major organs, especially your liver.
-Eventually you may accumulate five to 20 times as much iron as normal.
-Over a period of years, the stored iron can severely damage many organs, leading to organ failure and chronic diseases such as cirrhosis and diabetes.
+In hemochromatosis, the normal role of hepcidin is disrupted and your body absorbs more iron that it needs.
+This excess iron is stored in the tissues of major organs, especially your liver.
+Too much iron is toxic to your body, and over a period of years, the stored iron can severely damage many organs, leading to organ failure and chronic diseases such as cirrhosis, diabetes and heart failure.

 Other types of hemochromatosis